Tsuikyu/Ubuntu-MATE-Keymap-for-Mac-Japanese-Keyboard/README.md

 I waive copyright on the portions I have been involved in.

-Please note, however, that Xmodmap is under the MIT license and Mozc are under the BSD license.
+Please note, however, that Xmodmap is under the MIT license and Mozc is under the BSD license.

 ## Last updated